MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 2. Defining rules for the first match pair
 3. Running your specified matches
 4. (Optional) Reviewing and validating your mtaches
-5. (Optional) Making changes to your rules and definitions
+5. (Optional) Making changes to your Match Order and Rules' Definitions
-6. (Optional) Reordering your matches

 Below, we will explore these steps in a sequential order.